 Why do FSH levels get measured?

-Your FSH levels will be measured with a blood test on day 3 of your period.
-You’ll also probably have blood tests for your AMH levels and
+Your FSH level will be measured with a blood test on day 3 of your period.
+You’ll also probably have blood tests for your AMH level and oestradial level – as well as a scan to measure your antral follicle count.
+Together they’re known as “baseline” or “day 3” tests, and they all help to give an indication of how many egg-containing follicles you have remaining in your ovaries.

 How do FSH levels relate to the number of egg-containing follicles I have?